-In-depth analysis of the policies proposed in the bookradicalmarkets economics blockchain
+In-depth analysis of the policies proposed in the bookeconomics blockchain

 Even if I’m far from being qualified to review academic writings on economics, I find the world of distributed ledgers and cryptoeconomic theory a decent stepping stone for social sciences.
 I’ve been bashing my head against the wall with blockchains for the good part of my recent history, so I have faith that this article will be read and appreciated by someone, somewhere, sometime.